Animal welfare: Wild animal welfare

 In addition to cetaceans, the welfare of other wild animals has also been studied, though to a lesser extent than that of animals in farms.
 Research in wild animal welfare has two focuses: the welfare of wild animals kept in captivity and the welfare of animals living in the wild.
 The former has addressed the situation of animals kept both for human use, as in zoos or circuses, or in rehabilitation centers.
 The latter has examined how the welfare of non-domesticated animals living in wild or urban areas are affected by humans or natural factors causing wild animal suffering.

 Some of the proponents of these views have advocated carrying out conservation efforts in ways that respect the welfare of wild animals, within the framework of the disciplines of compassionate conservation and conservation welfare, while others have argued in favor of improving the welfare of wild animals for the sake of the animals, regardless of whether there are any conservation issues involved at all.

 The welfare economist Yew-Kwang Ng, in his 1995 "Towards welfare biology: Evolutionary economics of animal consciousness and suffering", proposed welfare biology as a research field to study "living things and their environment with respect to their welfare (defined as net happiness, or enjoyment minus suffering)."
+Oscar Horta argued that the suffering of wild animals outweighs their happiness.
+He wrote that wild animals often have large offspring, with most of them dying young by starving or being eaten alive.
+According to Horta, the ethical reasons for wanting to improve human welfare also apply to wild animal welfare.